HopeTrygstad/Creative-Embedded-Systems-Portfolio/project1.md

 layout: default
 ---

-# Pin and Brass Sculpture Soldering
+# I Love To Solder

-This is my submission for the soldering homework.
-I am titling it “I love to Solder.”It is a board with 14 pins and a brass wire connected to it on both ends, with the wire bent to form a heart.
+This is my submission for the soldering homework, the first assignment for the class.
+I am titling it “I love to Solder.”
+It is a board with
+14 pins and a brass wire connected to it on both ends, with the wire bent to form a heart.

 To make this, I visited the lab in the basement of Sulz and Miles taught me how to use the soldering pen and solder to connect pins to the board.
 I started by connecting all 14 pins, and then I soldered both ends of the brass wire to holes that were next to each other.
 I